-Paris has so many world-famous buildings and monuments – like Sacre Cœur, the Arc de Triomphe and the Eiffel Tower – and going to look at them won’t cost a penny.
-You can also go and watch the artists at work in Montmartre, browse the book stalls on the banks of the Seine and look around Notre Dame Cathedral for free.
-And if the weather’s good, there are lots of parks and gardens around the city – like the Promenade Plantée on an old elevated railway line, the botanical gardens at the Jardin des Plantes, and even the atmospheric cemeteries, like Père-Lachaise and the Cimetière du Montparnasse.
+Paris is overflowing with beautiful, world-famous buildings and monuments – like Sacre Cœur, the Eiffel Tower, Arc de Triomphe, Pompidou Centre, Luxembourg Palace, Les Invalides and the Opéra Garnier – and going to take a look at them won’t cost you a penny.
+You can also go and watch the artists at work in Montmartre’s Place du Tertre, browse the book stalls along the banks of the Seine and take a look around Notre Dame Cathedral for free.

-If you want to learn a bit more about Paris, Discover Walks offer free walking tours with local guides.
-They cover a range of different areas – from the Left Bank and Montmartre to the Latin Quarter.
+To learn a bit more about Paris, Discover Walks offer free guided walking tours.
+They cover different areas of the city – from the Left Bank and Marais to Notre Dame and Montmartre.
 Walks take about 90 minutes and off-season groups are usually small.
-In November last year, our group of three ended up with our own private guide on one of their Marais tours, who showed us some great local restaurants and bars as well as telling us all about the area’s history, all for the price of a tip.
+In November, our group of three ended up with our own private guide on their Marais tour, who showed us some great local restaurants and bars as well as telling us all about the area’s history, all for the price of a tip.

-There are also plenty of free festivals and events going on in Paris throughout the year – including the fireworks and military parades for Bastille Day on 14 July, the Paris Plages riverside beaches in August, the Nuit Blanche all-night arts festival, the Fête des Vendanges harvest festival in Montmartre in October and the Christmas markets in December.
-Check out the Bonjour Paris and About.com Paris websites for the latest information about what’s going on where and when.
+There are also plenty of free festivals and events going on in Paris throughout the year.
+There are fireworks and military parades for Bastille Day on 14 July, the Paris Plages riverside beaches during the summer, European Heritage Days in September, the Nuit Blanche all-night arts festival and the Fête des Vendanges harvest festival in Montmartre in autumn, and the Christmas lights and markets in December.
+Check out the Time Out Paris and Bonjour Paris websites for the latest information about what’s going on where and when.

-If you time your visit to coincide with the first Sunday of each month, many of the big-name museums are free to visit, including the Louvre, Musée d’Orsay, Musée du Quai Branly, Pompidou Centre and Picasso Museum (find a full list here).
-They do get really busy though, so it’s best to get there early.
+If you time your visit to coincide with the first Sunday of each month, many museums are free to visit.
+They include big names like the Musée d’Orsay, Musée du Quai Branly, Pompidou Centre and Picasso Museum.
+Others are only free off-season (which is generally from 1 October or 1 November until 31 March), like the Louvre, Arc de Triomphe and Sainte-Chapelle.
+You can find a full list here.
+They do get really busy though, so get in there early.

-There are also plenty of lesser-known museums in the city that either have free permanent collections or are totally free all the time, like the Musée Cognacq Jay (with 18th century art in a beautiful building in the Marais), the Maison de Victor Hugo (the novelist’s former home that’s now a museum about his life) and the Musée Parfum (about the history of perfume-making).
+There are also plenty of lesser-known museums in the city that either have free permanent collections or are totally free all the time, like the Musée Cognacq Jay (18th-century art in a beautiful building in the Marais), the Musée d’Art Moderne (contemporary art), the Maison de Victor Hugo (the novelist’s former home) and the Musée Parfum (history of perfume-making).

 Top city views

-For free views across the city, some of my favourite spots are the steps outside Sacre Cœur Basilica, the top floor of the Pompidou Centre, the rooftop café at the Galleries Lafayette department store, the roof garden of the Institut du Monde Arabe and the Parc de Bellville out in the 20th arrondissement.
+Some of my favourite free views across the city are the steps outside Sacre Cœur, the top of the Pompidou Centre, the rooftop café at the Galleries Lafayette department store, the roof garden of the Institut du Monde Arabe and the Parc de Belleville in the 20th arrondissement.

-If you’re staying in an apartment or hostel with cooking facilities, you can take full advantage of the great range of produce in Parisian markets and supermarkets.
-There are plenty of simple dishes you can make without too much cooking – I lived off goats cheese salads and steak and frites.
-Supermarket chains to look out for include Monoprix, Franprix, Carrefour and Marché U.
+If you’re staying in an apartment or hostel with cooking facilities, you can take full advantage of the great range of fresh produce in Parisian markets and supermarkets.
+There are streets markets like the Marché des Enfants Rouges in the Marais, the Marché Bastille, the cafés and stalls in Rue Montorgueil and the organic Marché Biologique des Batignolles.
+And supermarket chains to look out for include Monoprix, Franprix, Carrefour and Marché U.

-Even if you don’t have any cooking facilities, you can always find cheap snacks and street food – like falafel in the Marais or crepes in the Latin Quarter – or pick up a French picnic lunch of a baguette, cheese and wine from a supermarket to eat in a park or on the banks of the Seine.
-The river’s banks and bridges turns into an informal party spot on warm evenings, lined with people chatting over a bottle of wine.
+Even if you don’t have cooking facilities, you can always find cheap snacks and street food – like falafel in the Marais or crepes in the Latin Quarter – or pick up a picnic lunch of a baguette, cheese and wine to eat in a park or on the banks of the Seine.
+The river’s banks and bridges turn into an informal party spot on warm evenings, lined with people chatting over a bottle of wine.